 A party at Hampshire is defined as any event with 15 people or more or any event where alcohol will be served - these events need to be registered with the house office.
-Think twice before going to a party on a floor - the residential halls are not allowed to have parties so it's an illegal party.
-Area Coordinators and Campus Police will shutdown the party and the conduct meetings required for each person afterwards just aren't worth the trouble.
-The only areas where registered parties are allowed to be are in the mods.
-Try to only attend parties that are registered with the house offices.
+Think twice before going to a party on a floor - most likely it's an illegal party.
+Area Coordinators and Campus Police will shutdown the party and the conduct meetings after just aren't worth the trouble.